-Creamy Butternut Squash Soup… this is what talked me into becoming a macrobiotic chef!
+Creamy Butternut Squash Soup… this is what talked me into becoming a macrobiotic chef.
 It is sweet, savory, comforting, and delicious!
 As a child, the only way I saw butternut squash cooked was in a baked casserole with sour cream, onions, and a corn flake topping.
-I didn’t like it.
-But when I tried this soup, I was in heaven!
-I have recently revised this recipe to include a long, slow caramelization of onion, carrot, and celery (mirepoix) at the beginning, which gives the soup a very sweet, complex, and delicious flavor.
+It wasn’t my favorite!

 The only trick with making this soup is learning how to cut the squash without cutting yourself.
 You need a good, sharp chef knife and a large cutting board.
 I suggest trimming off the stem, cutting off the “neck” of the squash, then cutting the resulting pieces (neck and bulb) in half so that you have four pieces you can put down flat on the board.
 From there you can remove the seeds from the bulbous part of the squash and chop the squash into small pieces.